 World openings that left track forever

+Which are the best World Cup openings in history?
 The opening ceremonies and opening meetings are usually the great welcome that the organizing country gives to the world to present its competition, in this case, world.
 Along the history, there have been spectacular ceremonies and emotional matches that will leave an eternal memory.
 In this regard, it should be noted that there have been two criteria for traditionally choosing which teams played the first match.: the host team or the one that was defending champion.
-From Hanged For Football, we remember the most attractive opening duels as well as some of the best photos of the opening party:
+We remember the most attractive opening duels as well as some of the best photos of the opening party:

 1-Uruguay World Cup 1930:

 France won 4-1 to Mexico in the first World Cup match in history in the already distant 1930.
-The most curious thing of all is that that duel was played in Central Park and not in the Centenario stadium because it was not quite ready.
+The most curious thing of all is that this duel was played in Central Park and not in the centenary stadium Well, I wasn't quite ready..
 Stábile scored the first goal in the history of the world championships.
 Worth seeing was the parade of the national teams.